akinsho/toggleterm.nvim/README.md

-  persist_mode = true, -- if set to true (default) the previous terminal mode will be remembered direction = 'vertical' | 'horizontal' | 'tab' | 'float', close_on_exit = true, -- close the terminal window when the process exits shell = vim.o.shell, -- change the default shell auto_scroll = true, -- automatically scroll to the bottom on terminal output -- This field is only relevant if direction is set to 'float' float_opts = {
+  persist_mode = true, -- if set to true (default) the previous terminal mode will be remembered direction = 'vertical' | 'horizontal' | 'tab' | 'float', close_on_exit = true, -- close the terminal window when the process exits -- Change the default shell.
+Can be a string or a function returning a string shell = vim.o.shell, auto_scroll = true, -- automatically scroll to the bottom on terminal output -- This field is only relevant if direction is set to 'float' float_opts = {